Car insurance renewal guide

 • Over-insuring or under-insuring: Ensure your coverage matches your actual needs to avoid paying for ones you don’t need, and to make sure you have the ones you do need.

-Plan ahead for renewal
+Remember to plan ahead for renewal

 • Set reminders 60 days before your policy expires.